 This is a personal choice and will be dependent on a number of factors including, affordability, the type and distance of journeys you make and charging infrastructure where you live.

 Currently EVs cost more to buy than a comparable petrol or diesel vehicle.
 While they have less mechanical parts than a conventional vehicle, battery prices are a substantial cost.
 Many modern EVs use lithium-ion batteries and it takes a lot of time and effort to turn raw lithium into something that can be used.
 Some manufacturers offer incentives and lease plans for the battery, so include this is your car purchase research.

 As EVs become more popular and manufacturers produce more vehicles and models, plus technology improvements, prices are anticipated to reduce.

-While vehicle range isn’t an issue with hybrids, as they will run on petrol and diesel, in addition to electric, according to carwow.co.uk most modern electric cars can go for well over 100 miles between charges, with many of the latest cars having a range of around 250 miles and beyond.
+While vehicle range isn’t an issue with hybrids, as they will run on petrol and diesel, in addition to electric, according to carwow.co.uk most modern electric cars can go for well over 100 miles between charges, with many of the latest cars having a range of around 250 miles.
 Of course, some of this will be reflective of the driving conditions, roads and the way you drive, plus use of aircon and technology within the vehicle.

 The term “range anxiety” describes a very real fear of running out of battery and knowing where to charge it up.